LHarveyDev/homes-for-hounds/README.md

   - #### Frequent User Goals
     1. As a Frequent User, I want to check to see if there are any new dogs available.
     2. As a Frequent User, I want to check to see if there are any new articles to read.
-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+    3. As a Frequent User, I want to find out the latest news.

 - ### Design
   - #### Colour Scheme